What is the process of submitting an Offer on a house?

 Phone Call to Check the Lie of the Land

 Your solicitor might make a Verbal Offer on your behalf.
-As the old expression goes, verbal offers aren’t worth the paper they’re printed on.
-However, they can be a good way to test what the seller is open to.
+Whilst not legally binding, it can be a good way to test what the seller is open to.

 Written, Formal Offer

 Formal Offers in Scotland are usually faxed and then sent in printed format.
 The written Offer is a legally-binding document.
 You can make an Offer to a property seller or to their solicitor or estate agent yourself but it doesn’t have any legal status.
 Many estate agents won’t even consider your Offer unless it has come through a solicitor.

 Probably the most important part of the Offer.

 What date do you want ownership of the property to transfer to you?
 This is also the date when you pay the seller the purchase price.
 This can be very important to the seller, so the more flexible you are with your Date of Entry, the more likely you are to be successful.

 Sometimes you’ll want to purchase additional items in the property, for example wardrobes or a washing machine.
 These have to be explicitly stated in the offer.

 If you have doubts about certain elements of the condition of the property, it might be worth making any offer subject to you obtaining a satisfactory specialist survey.
 For example, damp, roofing or asbestos.